-On March 11, 2020, the World Health Organization declared the outbreak of a novel strain of coronavirus (COVID-19) to be a pandemic.
-The ultimate impact of COVID-19 on the Plan will depend on future developments, which are highly uncertain.
-The TVARS staff and TVARS Board, in conjunction with their investment consultant, have developed a broad and diverse 401(k) Plan investment lineup, including Target Retirement Portfolios, across multiple asset classes and investment strategies.
+The COVID-19 pandemic continues impact the United States and the world.
+The TVARS staff and Board, in conjunction with their investment consultant, have developed a broad and diverse 401(k) Plan investment lineup, including Target Retirement Portfolios, across multiple asset classes and investment strategies.

 TVARS and Fidelity continue to provide the resources and education to help participants with 401(k) investments, distributions, and decisions.